Sutherland Primary Academy - Organisations

 What kinds of SEND does the school provide for?

-Sutherland Primary Academy is a mainstream primary school catering for all four areas of need outlined in the 2014 SEND Code of Practice.
+We are a mainstream primary school which accommodates all areas of SEND in line with the Equality Act 2010 and provision is available for all 4 areas of need outlined in the 2014 SEND Code of Practice.
 These areas are; Cognition and Learning, Communication and Interaction, Social, Emotional and Mental Health difficulties and Sensory and/or Physical difficulties.

 How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?

 Sutherland has a programme of continual assessment and the progress of all pupils is monitored regularly by class teachers and the senior leadership team, so that when a child is not making expected progress the school can quickly identify the need for additional support.
 This will then be discussed with parents/carers and the pupil.
 The SEN coordinator will be informed and will discuss possible strategies and additional support with the class teacher.
 Children who have been identified as having SEN before joining the school will continue to have additional support at Sutherland.
-Information from the previous school will be passed on.
+We will liaise with previous schools.

 How will the setting support my child/young person?